wnda/ghost-search/README.md

 4. The alternative scrapes the RSS feed rather than querying the Ghost API.
 It's just better to use the API.
 It's a lot simpler to capture JSON objects and map them to DOM nodes, and there's also the issue that Ghost might not keep the RSS feed around forever.

-5. The alternative users lunr, not elasticlunr.
+5. This solution upgrades to elasticlunr.
-Elasticlunr is a fork of lunr which adds some cool features to improve search fidelity.
+[Elasticlunr](http://elasticlunr.com/ "elasticlunr") is a fork of lunr which adds some cool features to improve search fidelity.
 Well worth it.

 ### How to use this script
+`npm install elasticlunr`

 `cd /var/www/ghost/core/server/controllers/frontend/index.js`

 `cd /var/www/ghost/core/server/routes/frontend.js`